We use third-party cookies in order to personalise your experience. Read our Privacy Policy.

 • Does the existing leadership have the bandwidth and expertise to drive the transformation?

-• How cross-cutting is the transformation; does it require multiple functions to make fundamental change?
+• How cross-cutting is the transformation; does it require multiple functions to make fundamental changes?

 • Have they experienced similar transformations historically?